 Property Material: It is also important to know that it is not possible to customize the material applied to the ground in your design.
 You can use the Paint Brush in the Terrain Tools to paint custom materials you have saved to the library on the ground.

 The Customize Materials section of the panel has four buttons for use in customizing materials.
-These buttons are Import, Export, Change Same and Reset.
+These buttons are Move, Select Matching, Import, and Reset.
 These buttons are only active when you have a material applied to a surface in your design selected.

 Import: The Import button allows you to create custom materials by importing graphics files.
 You may import graphic files in the .bmp, .jpg, .png, .tga, and .tif formats.
 You may import all sorts of graphics such as tile, concrete, and paver patterns as well as brick and stucco surfaces.
 You can even import photographs.
 Once you have imported the graphic you can save it to the material library using the Save button under the Material Library List View.
 If you do not save an imported material to the library it will only appear in the project you imported it in.